-Policy 9.1.19: Coordinate with Miami-Dade County, South Florida Regional Planning Council, South Florida Water Management District and other governmental entities in the development of goals, objectives, and policies to address climate change in south Florida.

-Policy 9.1.20: Participate with the Southeast Florida Regional Climate Change make our community more climate change resilient through the adoption of strategies, policies and programs.
+- Policy 9.1.19: Coordinate with Miami-Dade County, South Florida Regional Planning Council, South Florida Water Management District and other governmental entities in the development of goals, objectives, and policies to address climate change in south Florida. - Policy 9.1.20:Participate with the Southeast Florida Regional Climate Change Compact, neighboring municipalities, and Miami-Dade County to make our community more climate change resilient through the adoption of strategies, policies and programs.